ISISComputingGroup/ibex_developers_manual/GUI_development/Eclipse/Eclipse-RCP.md

 ### E4 and compatibility views (e.g. `org.eclipse.ui.console`)

 Although we run an E4 product, we are able to load E3-style plugins via the eclipse compatibility layer.
-Howvever, any UI element referred to via the compatibility layer must be defined as a shared element in the client E4XMI, not defined in a snippet as this does not work correctly with certain UI actions - for example, resetting layouts.
+However, any UI element referred to via the compatibility layer must be defined as a shared element in the client E4XMI, not defined in a snippet as this does not work correctly with certain UI actions - for example, resetting layouts.